bbeeken/AIPoweredHelpDesk/docs/FRONTEND_CHANGELOG.md

 - Extracted shared CSS into `public/styles.css` for use across pages.
 - Added mobile-friendly input sizing and navigation link from chat page back to the dashboard.
 - Clean markup and unified appearance make the demo easier to maintain and use on small screens.

+## [2025-07-18] Added ticket search and skip navigation
+- Introduced a search form on the dashboard page to query tickets by text using the existing API.
+- Added a "Skip to content" link for keyboard users and styled it for accessibility.
+- Styles updated to support the new form and skip link.